Ibn Saud: Death and funeral

 Ibn Saud experienced heart disease in his final years and also, was half blind and racked by arthritis.
 In October 1953, his illness became serious.
+Before Ibn Saud slept on the night of 8 November, he recited the shahada several times, which were his last words.
 He died in his sleep of a heart attack in Shubra Palace in Ta'if on 9 November 1953 at the age of 78, and Prince Faisal was at his side.

 The funeral prayer was performed at Al Hawiyah in Ta'if.
 Ibn Saud's body was brought to Riyadh where he was buried in Al Oud cemetery next to his sister Noura.

-U.S. President Dwight D. Eisenhower issued a message on Ibn Saud's death on 11 November 1953.
+U.S. president Dwight D. Eisenhower issued a message on Ibn Saud's death on 11 November 1953.
 U.S. Secretary of State John Foster Dulles stated after the King's death that he would be remembered for his achievements as a statesman.

-State honors

-On 23 November 1916, British diplomat Sir Percy Cox arranged the Three Leaders Conference in Kuwait where Ibn Saud was awarded the Star of India and the Order of the British Empire.
-He was appointed an honorary Knight Grand Commander of the Order of the Indian Empire (GCIE) on 1 January 1920.
-He was awarded the British Order of the Bath (GCB) in 1935, the American Legion of Merit in 1947, and the Spanish Order of Military Merit (Grand Cross with White Decoration) in 1952.